 Tier I organizations are Athletics, Media Advisory Board, Campus Attractions, Campus Rec. & Intramurals, Fine Arts, Memorial Union, and Student Government.

 Tier I Organizations, Tier II Organizations, and the Special Projects Fund will be allocated by a fixed percentage of the Student Activity Fee.
-The percentages to be allocated to the aforementioned entities are as follows:

-Student Activity Fee Percentages

-Athletics 33.14%

-Campus Attractions 6.05%

-Campus Rec. & Intramurals 1.86%

-Fine Arts 4.87%

-Media Advisory Board (MAB) 4.73%

-Memorial Union 33.01%

-Student Government 3.93%

-Tier II Organizations 11.73%

-Special Projects Fund 0.68%

-These percentages shall be changed automatically to reflect the budget.

-The Senate reserves the right to adjust the budget of each Tier I organization plus or minus two and one-half percent of the respective percentage specified in 7-02-02.1, Senate Allocation of the Student Activity Fee, during a Senate meeting in which the budget for the next fiscal year is on the agenda with a simple majority vote.
+The Senate reserves the right to adjust the budget of each Tier I organization plus or minus two and one-half percent of the respective percentage during a Senate meeting in which the budget for the next fiscal year is on the agenda with a simple majority vote.

 Tier I organizations with the exceptions of Student Government, Campus Attractions, and Media Advisory Board will not be eligible for Special Project requests.